 Security may request to do a visual inspection of your laptop.
 That essentially means you will need to turn your laptop on and log into it as proof that it is an actual functioning laptop.

 These checks are usually done randomly, so it’s essential to be prepared for it if it happens.
 You can do this by making sure your laptop is fully charged.
-Even better, leave it on and in standby mode until you are through security, just in case.
-Having it already on and in standby mode will make the visual inspection process much quicker.

 3) Carry Documentation With You